laurenbramblett/mrs_active_epistemic_inference/README.md

 3. Baseline paper for multi-robot task allocation (CBBA): [Consensus-Based Decentralized Auctions for Robust Task Allocation](https://dspace.mit.edu/bitstream/handle/1721.1/52330/Choi_Consensus-Based-Decentralized.pdf?sequence=2)
 4. Simple decentralized rendezvous paper that I really like: [Bayesian Rendezvous for Distributed Robotic Systems](https://web.archive.org/web/20170818191431id_/https://infoscience.epfl.ch/record/168217/files/paper.pdf)

-### Notes from Lauren
-###### Things I have tried
-1. Incorporating different types of sensors
-2. Measuring with both heading and angle to goal - currently implemented
-3. Added `use_ep` parameter that can toggle an additional layer of reasoning
-4. Robots can now update each robot's belief in an isolated manner and reason about the aggregation
-    - I think this will allow robot's to consider gains in entropy for each belief rather than the whole
-###### Where I think its headed
-1. Test if convergence of belief is faster with 2nd order reasoning versus 1st order
-2. Compare to general bayesian belief updates
-3. When does it work?
-When does it not work?
-###### TODO
-1. Policy horizon - given all possible combinations or an intuitive sampling of policies from all robots, what next step minimizes free energy
-2. Add baseline heuristic that assesses a greedy or partitioning policy

-### Notes from Jon